Jai2500/CodeFunDo-2019/README.md

 #### How are we planning to build it?

 * We plan to build an *Ethereum* based **private** blockchain that would be set up at all the voting booths across India.
+* The entire blockchain would use the technology provided by **Azure Blockchain Services** so as to ensure easy integration.
 * There would be 2 blockchains running simultaneously:
   * One at a constituency level
   * Other at a national level.

   ![Diagram of the blockchain](./images/blockchain.png)

+* There would be different _permission levels_ for this private blockchain:
+ * Creator
+ * District centres
+ * Voters
+* Each of them would have different functions assigned to them as well.
+We plan to implement them using a mixture of _JavaScript, Solidity, Azure,_ and _HTML/CSS_.

+* There would be a __smart contract__ for the creation of the election that the creator would be able to trigger.
+* After the creation of the voting blockchain, all the candidates and the district centers would be loaded onto the blockchain through the use of another smart contract.
+* The district centers would have their own smart contracts that would enable the voters to vote.
+* After the expiry of the district smart contracts, another smart contract for counting the votes would begin that would compile the scores of each of the voters.

+* Each voter would be provided with an _Ethereum_ account and value **1**.
+Each vote requires a value **1** so that each voter may vote only once.
+* This would take place with the integration of solidity, javascript and metamask to exploit the Web3 framework to ensure smoothness of the procedure.

+* The website would display the details of the candidates stored in one of the earler blocks of the blockchain established by the _Creator_ of the voting procedure.
+ * The website would use the details of the voter to find out the constituency of the voter.
+ * It would then search the blockchain for the details of the candidates in the corresponding constituency.
+ * After that it would display them using JavaScript and HTML.

+* For those

+#### How can users get started with it?

+* Users would have to get a voting ID and
+* Go to the voting booth to get their votes registered.
+* After that they can check if their votes had been registered correctly.